jenkinsci/analysis-core-plugin/CutomPrioritiesREADME.txt

 			method addDetailBuilder() and you should set the static custom priority class on the DetailFactory
 	* You can create your own TabDetail class to override the jelly files for the tabs in the report.
-	 		This also allows you to create the content of the tabs for your custom enum values
+	 		This also allows you to create the content of the tabs for your custom enum values Make sure you set your Enum class in the constructor
+	* When creating DefaultAnnotationContainer, make sure you set the Enum class in the constructor
 	* In your custom DetailFactory you should override the createTabDetail() method to use your custom TabDetail class

 	* Using your own class of BuildResult you can also attach the label provider